Pub & Club Guide

 4 Temple Row West

-Formerly The Old Joint Stock Bank, it is a Victorian Grade 2 listed building.
-Aside from regular and seasonal Fullers beers, the management supports the Locale scheme with two or three guests.
+Large Fullers owned pub, formerly The Old Joint Stock Bank, it is a Victorian Grade 2 listed building.
+Large central island bar, with impressive bar back, surrounded by comfortable seating.
+Regular and seasonal Fullers, Gales & Dark Star beers, with occasional guests.
 The theatre hosts many performances throughout the year and also local comedians and live jazz.
-Good quality food is served, with now a changing menu.
+Good quality food is served, with a changing menu.
+Card payment only.

 - Old Moseley Arms